DIY eGPU 101: How to Build an External GPU by Yourself in 2023

 7. Launch your new external GPU (eGPU)

 Once you are done with the driver installation process, you can start using the DIY eGPU and get top-quality performance.
-You will surely mark a notable change in your system performance after connecting the eGPU.
+You will mark a notable change in your system performance after connecting the eGPU.

 But, before doing something as technical as this please do your due diligence.
-Do a lot of research around your laptop.
+Do a lot of research on your laptop.
 If it’s compatible and able to use an external GPU because most laptops can’t because they don’t have Thunderbolt 3 ports.

-After checking if your laptop can work with external GPUs, check if it can work with the GPU you want to buy, an example can be to check if your Dell Inspiron Laptop can work with an RTX 2080 Ti card as an external GPU.
+After checking if your laptop can work with external GPUs, check if it can work with the GPU you want to buy.
+An example can be to check if your Dell Inspiron Laptop can work with an RTX 2080 Ti card as an external GPU.